XsctPhonk/Macro-pc-AHK/README.md

 - its not perfect at bar game
 - nav mode is best
 - color tol set at 0 means to auto calc the bar game but sometimes is off so just play around with numbers

+Thank you to Tabnation for the original repo that i have forked.
+If you would like to star this repo don't star tabnation's its just as good and original.